aldettinger/camel-quarkus-workshop/README.md

  + There is a bullet showing the maven version
  + There is another bullet explaining that MAC and Windows users should install native-image
  + At the end of the prerequisites, there is a docker pull command where the graalvm version may need to be updated

+And finally, in `part-1`, we need to update the `Create the project via code.quarkus.io` section.
+Indeed, we need to set the right release stream of `quarkus-platform` there in the second bullet.